Where the party leaders are Friday

 Conservative Leader Andrew Scheer

-No time specified — No location specified (visiting a business with candidate Martha MacQuarrie)
+No specified time or location — Visit to local business with Conservative candidate Marc Dalton

 NDP Leader Jagmeet Singh